Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Start - Which Wasteland should I choose to start in?**
   - The original intent of Tale of Two Wastelands was to start in the Capital Wasteland.
 However, starting in the Mojave will provide a more challenging experience from start to finish as compared to a Capital Wasteland start.

+- **Storage - What can be safely deleted/uninstalled after Uranium Fever installation?**
+  - Fallout 3 can be uninstalled from Steam/GOG and the `Uranium Fever > Downloads` folder can be deleted (though much of this will be redownloaded during updates).

 - **Tale of Two Wastelands - Is TTW required for Uranium Fever?**
   - Yes.
 The modlist cannot be installed or used without TTW.